stoopidninja/odin-recipes/README.md

 # odin-recipes
-# This project aims to test my understand of the lessons and exercises thus far  by attempting to create a simple website.
+# This project aims to test my understanding of the lessons and exercises thus far  by attempting to create a simple website.